GloH2O

 Overview

-The Global Streamflow Characteristics Dataset (GSCD) consists of global maps of 17 streamflow characteristics, such as baseflow index, runoff coefficient, and flow percentiles, providing information about runoff behavior for the entire land surface including ungauged regions.
+The Global Streamflow Characteristics Dataset (GSCD) provides insights into runoff behavior across the entire global land surface, including ungauged regions.

 Download